climatemodeling/alaska_pft_fcover_harmonization/README.md

 8. **Join species names from the fcover data to the species name in the Leaf Habit Supplementary Table from Macander et al. (2020) to assign shrubby plants a leaf retention type (deciduous, evergreen)**

-9. **Export join species names and their associated accepted names**
+9. **Export join of species names and their associated accepted names**

 10. **Manually ID one accepted species name for each species name used in plot data tables**

-11. **Aggregate species-level fcover to PFT-level fcover by grouping species into their habits and summing**
+11. **Aggregate species-level fcover to PFT-level fcover by grouping species into their PFTs and summing**
 ---
 ---